-1. Sidearm qualification requires successful completion of a North Dakota certified shooting course at least once during each calendar year.
-If an peace officer fails to qualify after three attempts at any certification course on three separate days by the end of the calendar year, the peace officer may not carry a duty weapon for thirty days during which time the officer no longer meets minimum license requirements.
-After thirty days, the officer may again attempt to qualify, however the officer's license remains suspended until the employing or appointing agency provides proof the officer successfully completes completed the sidearm qualification and pays the late sidearm qualification fee if required under these rules.
+1. Sidearm qualification requires successful completion of a certified shooting course at least once during each calendar year.
+If a peace officer fails to qualify by the end of the calendar year, the peace officer may not carry a duty weapon until the officer successfully completes the sidearm qualification and pays the late sidearm qualification fee required under these rules.

-2. For peace officers employed by an agency who are not required to carry a sidearm in the performance of their duties, the peace officer's agency may apply to the board for a waiver of the sidearm qualification requirements.

-3. Peace oOfficers who have not successfully completed the annual sidearm qualification requirements for two consecutive years shall successfully complete both the written examination and a certified shooting course as a condition of licensing, license renewal, or license reinstatement.
+- 2. For peace officers employed by an agency who are not required to carry a sidearm in the performance of their duties, the peace officer's agency may apply to the board for a waiver of the sidearm qualification requirements. - 3.
+Peace officers who have not successfully completed the annual sidearm qualification requirements for two consecutive years shall successfully complete both the written examination and a certified shooting course as a condition of licensing, license renewal, or license reinstatement.
 The peace officer shall also pay the sidearm qualification reinstatement fee required under these rules.